VincentToups/gazelle/gazelle-pattern-matching.md

     (list p1 p2 (tail p-tail))

-Where the pattern `t-pail` matches the tail of the list (possibly empty).
+Where the pattern `p-tail` matches the tail of the list (possibly empty).
 In Gazelle one matches the tail of an array:

     [: p1 p2 (tail p-tail)]